hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 <img src="../img/Shiny_process.png" width="800">
 </p>

-Now that we have a created our first Shiny app in R, we will explore various input and output options in the next lessons.
+Now that we have created our first Shiny app in R, we will explore various input and output options in the next lessons.

 ***